You cannot copy content of this website, your IP is being recorded

 Can fibroids be life-threatening?

-Fibroids are a prevalent condition amongst women and are typically not life threatening.
+Fibroids are a prevalent condition among women and are typically not life-threatening.
 Most women who have fibroids do not ever know, and the fibroids will likely shrink on their own.
 Less than one percent of uterine fibroids are malignant (cancerous), nor do they increase cancer risk in the reproductive organs.
 Occasionally, a fibroid may grow considerably and impede other organs like the lungs or bowel, though these can be surgically removed.
 Those with fibroids may experience heavier periods, and if the bleeding becomes excessive, anemia could develop.

 When should you consult a doctor about a fibroid?

 The two primary symptoms of uterine fibroids are an abnormally heavy period and pelvic pain.
-You should contact your doctor if either of these occurs and is persistent, unbearable, or unwavered by medication.
+You should contact your doctor if either of these occurs and is persistent, unbearable, or unwavering by medication.
 In addition, if you are losing excessive amounts of blood, you may risk anemia, in which your blood is not effectively delivering oxygen to tissues.

 If you are looking to become pregnant and have fibroids, you should meet with your doctor to determine if the condition has caused infertility.
 Also, if you are pregnant and have fibroids, you should speak with your doctor and see if treatment is an option or if waiting is best.